jayres/IDM-DynamicWeb/final-project/ProjectDescription.md

 Send James the Github link to your project, a link to a deployed website, and a link to a deployed API.
 List the places where you meet the project requirements as well.

-The project is due ​no later than December 12​.
+The project is due ​no later than May 11​.

 No late assignments - talk with me well ahead of time if you need any help or accommodations.